davidmoreno/onion/README.md

 Onion is a C library to create simple HTTP servers and Web Applications.

+`master` the development branch.
+Current stable branch is `onion-0-8`.

 ## Introduction

 The use case is an existing application, or a new one, that needs some HTTP interconnection